 C Series drive modules integrate drive electronics directly into a CompactRIO chassis for a rugged, embedded motion solution.
-LabVIEW NI SoftMotion ships with extensive ready-to-run examples for these modules and FPGA IP blocks for drive control components to get you up and running quickly.
+LabVIEW SoftMotion is shipped with extensive ready-to-run examples for these modules and FPGA IP blocks for drive control components to get you up and running quickly.
 Drive control is implemented in LabVIEW FPGA allowing low-level customization of algorithms normally implemented in external drive firmware.
-All three modules are single axis.
+All four modules are single axis.
 The NI 9505 is a full H-bridge module for driving brushed DC servo motors, relays, lamps, solenoids, and valves.
-The NI 9501 is a stepper motor drive, and the NI 9502 is a brushless servo motor (BLDC or BLAC PMSM) drive.
+The NI 9503 is a stepper motor drive and the NI 9502 is a brushless servo motor (BLDC or BLAC PMSM) drive.

 C Series drive interfaces for CompactRIO offer direct connectivity to hundreds of stepper and servo drives.
 These modules provide servo or stepper drive interface signals for a single axis.
 In addition, they offer a full set of motion I/O including inputs for a home switch and limit switches, incremental encoder inputs for position feedback, and digital input and digital output lines.
 The NI 951x drive interfaces include a processor to run the spline interpolation engine and the patented NI step generation algorithm or control loop.